Antisemitism in Social Work Education

 “Exclusion, Isolation, and Rejection: Emerging Anecdotal Reports of Jews Studying Social Work.
 Preliminary Findings” appears in Fall 2022 edition of biannual Journal of Contemporary Antisemitism, a peer-reviewed journal published by academic publisher De Gruyter

-Annette Poizner, MSW, Ed.D., RSW is a Registered Social Worker and member of the Ontario College of Social Work and Social Service Work who has provided therapy for adults and teens for over 25 years.
+Annette Poizner, MSW, RSW, Ed.D is a Registered Social Worker and member of the Ontario College of Social Work and Social Service Work who has provided therapy for adults and teens for over 25 years.
 She completed her social work training at Columbia University of New York, and her Doctorate of Education specializing in counseling psychology at the University of Toronto (OISE).
 Because her 300-page doctoral dissertation involved Qualitative Research, she was well-qualified to use this modality to explore the lived experience of Jewish social work students.

 Ms. Poizner undertook the study upon hearing stories relayed by an acquaintance training in the field.
 Learning of this individual’s educational challenges, specifically those related to her Jewish identity, she wondered whether there was a broader problem at play.
 Seeking to better understand whether other Jewish students in social work might be facing similar difficulties, she launched this research study with the support of several Jewish organizations.
 Stacey Love participated, functioning in the role of social service intern/co-author.